mac-theobio/QMEE/lectures/Contrasts.notes.md

 ```

-While R can be somewhat confusing on this, you can use the `contrasts` function to also peek at this
+While R can be somewhat confusing on this, you can use the `contrasts` function to also peek at this:

 ```r
 Smat <- contrasts(as.factor(iris$Species))
 ```

 Note that the first column (of all 1s) is missing from this.
 That first column represents what?

 Let's add the intercept back on